The Methodology

 Approach

-climate_threat = 1 − cliff-aware geometric mean of six biodiversity-specific factor scores, each in [0, 1].
-Any factor at exactly 0 collapses the composite to 0 (climate_threat = 1).
+climate_threat = 1 − weighted arithmetic mean of six biodiversity-specific per-factor suitability scores, each in [0, 1].
+Threats are aggregated on the (1 − score) side so the result reads as a damage signal that increases monotonically as factors stack.
+Per-cell weights renormalise across active factors only — e.g. the cold-loss factor's weight is tapered out in cells where the historical MAT is too warm for cold-loss to be physically meaningful, and the remaining factors share that weight pro-rata.
 The factor set differs from the human-habitability composite — not all human-habitability factors apply to ecosystems, and the ones that do apply at different thresholds:

 • Topography & soildropped.
 Slope is a build constraint, not an ecology constraint.
 Biomes are already adapted to existing soil.

-• CDD droughtgradient-only, no cliff.
-Drought is a gradient stress on biodiversity, not a binary collapse: savannas, dry tropical forests, and Mediterranean biomes have CDD ≥ 120-200 d and host adapted biodiversity, so they should not register as "ecologically dead" at the current epoch.
-Ramp: anchor at ≤ 60 d → 1.0 (Allen 2010 / McDowell 2020 forest-mortality risk threshold); floor at ≥ 240 d → 0.05.
+• CDD drought (weight 0.10).
+Gradient-only, no cliff.
+Drought is a gradient stress on biodiversity, not a binary collapse: savannas, dry tropical forests, and Mediterranean biomes have CDD ≥ 120-200 d and host adapted biodiversity.
+Ramp: anchor at ≤ 60 d → 1.0 (Allen 2010 / McDowell 2020 forest-mortality risk threshold); floor at ≥ 240 d → 0.15 (raised from 0.05 on 2026-05-20 — McDowell 2020 treats drought-driven mortality as probabilistic, and extreme-aridity biota persists in dry-season refugia).
 Mirrors the human-hab water-stress / SPEI gradient pattern.
 Frozen at 2100 climatology for 2200/2300 epochs — same fallback the human-hab composite uses, since the IPCC AR6 Atlas CDD product stops at 2100.

 What the redesign does NOT capture (yet).
 A Fire Weather Index factor (Van Wagner 1987; Abatzoglou 2019) is defined in composite_utils.py but not yet wired in — it requires a precipitation-on-grid preparation step deferred to a follow-on iteration.
 A permafrost frost-index factor (Nelson & Outcalt 1987) is similarly framed but deferred.
 Both are pure derivations from cached CMIP6 inputs — no external downloads — and can be added to the climate_threat composite later without changing the combination formula.
 ISIMIP3b burnt-area products would supply a validation cross-check on the derived FWI but are not required.